BeccaBlum/APPM-4600/README.md

 This repository contains the folders and files of Rebecca Blum for the labs and homework of APPM 4600.

-Now I am making another edit
+I deleted what I just wrote